-There were no significant investments held, acquisitions or disposals of subsidiaries and affiliated companies by the Group during the year ended 31 December 2021.
+There were no significant investments held, acquisitions or disposals of subsidiaries and affiliated companies by the Group during the year ended 31 December 2022.

-The Group did not have other plans for significant investments held, acquisitions or disposals of subsidiaries and affiliated companies by the Group as at 31 December 2021.
+The Group did not have other plans for significant investments held, acquisitions or disposals of subsidiaries and affiliated companies by the Group as at 31 December 2022.

-Future Plans Or Material Investments Or Capital Assets
+Future Plans or Material Investments or Capital Assets

-Reference is made to the Company's announcement dated 25 March 2021, 30 September 2021, 31 December 2021 and 18 March 2022.
+Reference is made to the Company's announcement dated 25 March 2021, 30 September 2021, 31 December 2022 and 18 March 2022 and 12 October 2022.

-As disclosed in the Prospectus, on 20 December 2018, JiaChen Floor Changzhou Co., Ltd, an indirect non-wholly owned subsidiary of the Group, entered into a memorandum of understanding with the Municipal People's Government in Henglin Town, Wujian District in respect of a possible acquisition of the land use right of one parcel of land which is located in Henglin Town, Wujin District, Changzhou City, Jiangsu Province, the PRC (the "Land") and a construction plan of construction of factory building thereon.
+As disclosed in the Prospectus, on 20 December 2018, JiaChen Floor, an indirect non-wholly owned subsidiary of the Group, entered into a memorandum of understanding with the Municipal People's Government in Henglin Town, Wujin District in respect of a possible acquisition of the land use right of one parcel of land which is located in Henglin Town, Wujin District, Changzhou City, Jiangsu Province, the PRC (the "Land") and a construction plan of construction of factory building thereon.
 On 4 March 2022, the Group and the vendor entered into a land acquisition agreement pursuant to which the Group agreed to acquire a portion of the Land covering an area of 35.67 mu for a consideration of RMB16,050,000.
-It is expected that the transfer of the land use right for the remaining portion of the Land will be completed by the end of March 2023.
+On 12 October 2022, the Group and the same vendor entered into another land acquisition agreement pursuant to which the Group agreed to acquire the remaining parcel of the Land covering an area of 29.19 mu for a consideration of RMB11,680,000.

-Save as disclosed above and elsewhere in this report, during the year ended 31 December 2021, the Group did not have other plans for material investments or capital assets.
+Save as disclosed above and elsewhere in this report, during the year ended 31 December 2022, the Group did not have other plans for material investments or capital assets.